deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### scf_os_stop

 - **Type**: bool
 - **Description**: The slope threshold to determine if the SCF is stuck in a charge density oscillation.
 To this end, Least Squares Method is used to calculate the slope of the logarithmically taken drho for the previous `scf_os_ndim` iterations.
-If the calculated slope is larger than `scf_thr_os`, stop the SCF.
+If the calculated slope is larger than `scf_os_thr`, stop the SCF.

   - **0**: The SCF will continue to run regardless of whether there is oscillation or not.
-  - **1**: If the calculated slope is larger than `scf_thr_os`, stop the SCF.
+  - **1**: If the calculated slope is larger than `scf_os_thr`, stop the SCF.

 - **Default**: false

-### scf_thr_os
+### scf_os_thr

 - **Type**: double
 - **Description**: The slope threshold to determine if the SCF is stuck in a charge density oscillation.
 To this end, Least Squares Method is used to calculate the slope of the logarithmically taken drho for the previous `scf_os_ndim` iterations.
-If the calculated slope is larger than `scf_thr_os`, stop the SCF.
+If the calculated slope is larger than `scf_os_thr`, stop the SCF.
   - **>=0**: The SCF will continue to run regardless of whether there is oscillation or not.
-  - **<0**: If the calculated slope is larger than `scf_thr_os`, stop the SCF.
+  - **<0**: If the calculated slope is larger than `scf_os_thr`, stop the SCF.

 - **Default**: 0